civkit/civkit-api/Readme.md

 # Civkit Application Setup

-This README provides instructions for setting up the Civkit Africa application, including the database, frontend, API, chat application, and Nginx configuration.
+This README provides instructions for setting up the Civkit API needed to run a full censorship resistant marketplace.

 ## Prerequisites
 - c-lightning